 The information on the form is kept confidential and is held only by the Institute of Development Studies in line with our Privacy Policy.

 Mentees must apply for each round of Matched Mentoring they wish to be considered for.
-Practical details for mentees, including deadlines, links to, and tips on completing your application.
+Practical details for mentees, including deadlines, links to the form, and tips on completing your application.

-Successfully matched mentors and mentees must attend a workshop ahead of their first meeting, this workshop with our specialist is designed to help you make the most of your mentoring relationship.
+Successfully matched mentors and mentees must attend a workshop ahead of their first meeting.
+This is designed to help you make the most of your mentoring relationship.

-Mentors will also be invited to join our twice yearly skills workshops, which are designed around the needs of those mentors who attend the workshop.
-This is your opportunity to learn new skills and techniques as well as a space to discuss your mentoring relationship challenges and successes.
+Mentors will also be invited to join our biannual Mentoring Skills workshops.
+This is an opportunity to learn new skills and techniques, as well as a space to discuss individual mentoring relationship challenges and successes.
 They usually take place in February and May and will be available for registration on our events page.

 In-depth guide for Matched Mentoring, for both mentors and mentees.
 Includes links to useful resources.